 The “bad” cholesterol, which can build up in your arteries, is called LDL.
 LDL cholesterol usually results from eating a lot of fatty foods and cuts of meat, and not exercising enough.

-To make sure your cholesterol test results in the most accurate cholesterol levels, find out if you should take any precautions before the test.
+To make sure your cholesterol test results are the most accurate, find out if you should take any precautions before the test.

 Fasting (not eating or drinking for a certain number of hours) is usually recommended prior to your blood test, as it provides a more accurate reading of your LDL level.

-Understanding the results of a cholesterol test can be confusing because there are many different numbers, and relationships between those numbers.
+Understanding the results of a cholesterol test can be confusing because of the different numbers and relationships between those numbers.
+Make sure to discuss any questions you have with your doctor.

-Some life insurance companies take the viewpoint high cholesterol is a minor health condition which can be reversed and controlled with the guidance of a physician.
+Some life insurance companies take the viewpoint that high cholesterol is a minor health condition which can be reversed and controlled with lifestyle changes and the guidance of a physician.

-Other companies take the viewpoint an individual with high cholesterol is already well on their way to increased risk for major health conditions.
+Other companies take the stance that an individual with high cholesterol is already well on their way to increased risk for major health conditions.

-The insurance rating and monthly premiums you are quoted will depend on the underwriters view from the company which you have applied to.
+The insurance health rating and monthly premiums you are quoted will depend on the guidelines followed by the underwriters from the company you have applied to.

 Still, most insurance companies will require you to disclose the following information on your application: